Welcome Back, O' Sleeping Dreamer

 Built an Icon Set

-If you have a design system, why not build your own icon set as well?
+If you have a Design System, why not build your own icon set as well?
 That's exactly what we did.
 I built Chromicons with Doryan which is our take on a custom icon set.
 Doryan is an excellent artist and someone I really admire.
 One day we were reviewing something with Chroma and we started talking - "what if instead of using feather icons, we just build our own?".
 That question took off like a rocket and we ran with it to build Chromicons.

 One of the things I was proud of building was the process for adding icons.
 The icons were made in Figma.
 You'd export them to an SVG file and put them in the lined directory.
 After that, React components would get generated automatically via SVGR: